jmcarvajalj/interview-questions/questions/react.md

 React uses a virtual DOM to efficiently update the actual DOM.
 Instead of updating the entire DOM when there is a change, React first updates a virtual representation of the DOM in memory and then calculates the most efficient way to update the actual DOM.

+keys in an iterable help find object easier, it improves performance.

 ### Declarative Syntax

 React uses a declarative approach, where you describe how your UI should look at any given point, and React takes care of updating the DOM to match that description.
 This is in contrast to an imperative approach where you would explicitly give step-by-step instructions on how to update the DOM.